-The U.S. Congress passed a major new tax law in December.
+The U.S. Congress passed a major new tax law in December 2017.
 One provision included increasing the estate tax exemption to $22.4 million for a couple and $11.2 million for individuals.
 These exemptions are indexed for inflation—for 2020, the individual exemption is $11.58 million.

 These high exemption limits mean that very few Americans will be subject to estate tax, at least for now.
 These higher limits “sunset” in 2025, which means the exemptions revert back to the old law.

 This is nothing new, as the estate law has been in an almost constant state of flux since the first stamp tax was imposed way back in 1797.
-In addition, 12 states impose a state estate tax; some provide the same exemptions as the federal law and some do not.
+In addition, about a dozen states impose a state estate tax; some provide the same exemptions as the federal law and some do not.

 While most people will not be subject to estate taxes, you will benefit by ensuring that your affairs are in order.
 In fact, the biggest estate planning mistake people make is failing to plan for a world of constant change.